 Comparison of different alternatives:

-If several investments are proposed and the management have to choose the best one due to availability limited funds, the proposal with the highest accounting rate of return is preferred.
+If several proposals are being considered and the management have to choose the best one due to the availability of limited funds, the proposal with the highest accounting rate of return (ARR) is preferred.
 Let’s compare three projects in the following example:

 The Good Year manufacturing company has the following different alternative investment proposals: